 Why robots need a servo motor

-Similar to a human body, links and joints form the skeleton of a robot.
-Servo motors are the muscles that move and rotate the links and joints to alter the robot’s position and movement.
+Similar to a human body, robotic links and robotic joints form the skeleton of a robot.
+Servo motors are the muscles that move and rotate the robotic links and robotic joints to alter the machine's position and movement.

-Boasting a high repeatability rate, the robotic actuators maintain the precision of a robot's movements throughout numerous work cycles.
-Energy-efficient and easy-to-service, servo motors make it possible to reduce the cost of operating and maintaining a robot.
+Boasting a high repeatability rate, the robotic actuator maintains the precision of a robot's movements throughout numerous work cycles.
+Energy-efficient and easy-to-service, servomotors make it possible to reduce the cost of operating and maintaining a robot.

 Where to get a robotic servo motor

 If you are looking for low prices and fast delivery, you can consider this option.
-However, cheap servo motors from Asia are usually not built to handle serious loads needed for industrial applications.
-There's also a risk that the actual parameters will be different from the stated specifications
+However, cheap robotic joints from Asia are usually not built to handle serious loads needed for industrial applications.
+There's also a risk that the actual parameters will be different from the stated specifications.

-The first RDrive servo motor was created to drive Rozum Robotics collaborative robot that we designed and built completely in house.
-We were disappointed with the quality of cheap Asian servos and were unwilling to pay for expensive customization in Europe.
+The first RDrive robotic motor was created to drive Rozum Robotics collaborative robot that we designed and built completely in house.
+We were disappointed with the quality of cheap Asian robotic joints and were unwilling to pay for expensive customization in Europe.
 The factors motivated us to take it upon ourselves to design and create our own robotic actuator.

 RDrive servos are available in a range of sizes and offer the following major benefits as robotic actuators: